Naval Health Clinic Cherry Point: Leadership

-Navy Captain Elizabeth M. Adriano assumed command of Naval Health Clinic Cherry Point in Spring, 2021.
-She is scheduled to relinquish command of the facility in early Summer, 2023.
+Navy Captain James J. Driscoll assumed command of Naval Health Clinic Cherry Point on January 16, 2025.

 History

-Early History: 1941-1968
+Early history: 1941–1968

 On July 9, 1941, Congress authorized the establishment of what would become Marine Corps Air Station Cherry Point, requiring the presence of medical facility and Navy Medicine personnel to provide day-to-day sick call.
 The first Navy Medical Officer assigned to the dispensary was Lt.
 Cmdr.
 Everette J. Olnick.
 Olnick's primary mission was to control the spread of Malaria since the newly established airfield was situated among eastern Carolina swampland infested with mosquitos.
 The scope and scale of the dispensary continued to grow as the airfield's mission took on increased importance during the nation's involvement in World War II.

-Post World War II: 1968-2007
+Post World War II: 1968–2007

 The facility was formally commissioned as Naval Hospital Cherry Point on July 1, 1968, with oversight held by the Navy's Bureau of Medicine and Surgery.
 Twenty-nine years later, construction began on a state-of-the-art facility with a total of 201,806 sq. feet at a cost of approximately $34 million designed by Rogers, Lovelock, and Fitz, Inc. The new facility, at its current location on Beaufort Road, was dedicated October 1, 1994 in the memory of Posthumous Medal of Honor recipient Pharmacist's Mate Second Class William D. Halyburton and became fully functional October 3, 1994.